surniaulula/wpsso/readme.txt

 * *New Features*
 	* None.
 * *Improvements*
-	* Moved all column related options from the SSO &gt; Advanced &gt; Custom Meta tab to a new List Columns tab.
+	* Moved all column related options from the SSO &gt; Advanced &gt; Custom Meta tab to a new Columns tab.
 * *Bugfixes*
 	* None.
 * *Developer Notes*